clarus/coq-blog/posts/2021-02-08 Removing existential types from modules in coq-of-ocaml.md

         ...
         (t_n := ...)

 We only support functors whose parameters are all modules.
-Since we support modules containing functors, it is always possible to wrap a functor into a module to pass it to another functor.
+Since we support modules containing functors, it is possible to wrap a functor into a module to pass it to another functor.
 However the functors in modules cannot return some abstract types (we had [universe level](http://adam.chlipala.net/cpdt/html/Universes.html) issues with that).
-We also expect the functors to be applied on all their parameters at once.
+We also expect the functors to be applied on all their parameters at once (no [currying](https://en.wikipedia.org/wiki/Currying)).
 Indeed, we need to infer all the abstract types of the parameters at once.

-An example of a functor type from the [Coq code generated from Tezos](https://gitlab.com/nomadic-labs/coq-tezos-of-ocaml) is:
+An example of a functor type from the [Coq code generated from Tezos](https://gitlab.com/nomadic-labs/coq-tezos-of-ocaml) is the following:

     Definition Make_single_data_storage {C_t V_t : Set}
       (R : Storage_sigs.REGISTER) (C : Raw_context.T (t := C_t))
       (N : Storage_sigs.NAME) (V : Storage_sigs.VALUE (t := V_t))
       : Storage_sigs.Single_data_storage (t := C.(Raw_context.T.t))
         (value := V.(Storage_sigs.VALUE.t)) :=
-      ...
+      (* ... the definition *)

 ### Axioms
 We convert&nbsp;`.mli` files to lists of axioms.
-This raises an issue as we cannot infer the abstract types in a module or in the return module of a functor anymore.
+This raises an issue as we cannot infer the abstract types in a module or in the output module of a functor anymore.
 This inference is not possible because we do not have access to the definition of axioms.
 We solve this issue by adding one more axiom for each type to infer.

-For example, in OCaml the module&nbsp;`Map` is declared as follows:
+For example, in OCaml the module&nbsp;[`Map`](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Map.html) is declared as follows:

     module type S = sig
       (** The type of the map keys. *)